Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Linear waves

 Consider a non-neutral ultrarelativistic pair plasma characterized by the non-neutrality parameter $\Delta n/n$, where $\Delta n=n^+-n^-$ is the difference between the background positron and electron plasma densities, and $n_0=n^++n^-$ is the total lepton density.
 We, however, assume that there are no net background currents associated with either species.
 We consider the case of strongly magnetized and magnetically dominated plasma, so that the cyclotron frequency is much larger than the electron plasma frequency, and the electron plasma frequency is much larger than the frequency of the considered wave modes.

 In what follows, we denote $\omega_{p}=\sqrt{4\pi n e^2/m_e}$ the non-relativistic electron plasma frequency and $\Omega=eB/m_ec$ the non-relativistic electron cyclotron frequency.
 The electron gyroscale in a QED-strong magnetic field is negligibly small, $k_\perp^2\rho_{e}^2\ll 1$, because the electrons reach the lowest energy Landau level almost instantaneously.
 We conventionally choose the coordinate frame such that the wave vector is given by ${\bf k}=(k_{\perp},0,k_{z})$, where $z$ is the direction of the background magnetic field.
+For oblique propagation, waves propagating at angle $\theta$ with respect to the field, this gives components $\mathbf{k} = \left(k \sin\theta,0, k\cos\theta\right)$.

 Under these assumptions, the plasma electric susceptibility tensor is given by expression \cite[e.g.,][]{M23,gedalin1998,gedalin2001}:

 where

 Note that the off-diagonal components $\pm ig$ are related to the breakdown of the charge neutrality.
 If we assume that $n_{\rm GJ}$ represent the entirely non-neutral fraction of the plasma, then the ``non-neutrality fraction'', $\Delta n/n$, that will appear later can be approximated as the inverse multiplicity factor $\Delta n/n\sim n_{\rm GJ}/n\sim {\cal M}^{-1}$.